Lyquix/tpl_lyquix/docs/template.md

 ```
 Adds the footer sections, which works in the same way as the header sections described above.

 ```php
 <?php else:  // outputting a blank page ?>
 <jdoc:include type="component" />
 <?php endif; // endif for blank page ?>
 ```
-If template style is set to be blank page only renders the component
+If template style is set to be blank page only renders the component.

 ```php
 <!--[if lte IE 8]>